Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 This actor will be responsible for handling one task of comparing temperatures.
 In this case the location is central for the task and thus provided when creating the actor with the factory function. `Props.create()` will automatically call its constructor.

 The message received by this actor is the same as that of the `WeatherManager`.
 This actor only exists as a means for the `WeatherManager` to delegate its task to, this means that these tasks run in parallel (in the runtime of the child actors).
-Creating actors that represent just a task is perfectly reasonable in an actorsystem.
+Creating actors that represent just a task is perfectly reasonable in an actor system.

 In the `WeatherManager` class we create a `PredictionCompareTask` every time we receive a request, let’s rewrite the `comparePrediction()` function: